 2.1.
-Our aim is to use consistent terminology throughout this policy and all supporting documentation as follows:
+Our aim is to use consistent terminology throughout this policy and all supporting documentation as follows

-'Establishment' or 'Location this is a generic term which means the Children's Home/school/college.
-Southlands School is a School and Care home supporting young people on a day or residential weekly, 38 week termly or 52 week a year basis.
-Individual means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
-At Southlands School we have Children, young people and adults attending and/or residing between the ages of 7 to 19 Service Head This is the senior person with overall responsibility for the School and Home.
-At Southlands School this is the Principal and the Registered Manager who are Alison Priddle and Jack Murphy dual registered locations need to include Service Head and Registered Manager if they are not the same person.
+'Establishment' or 'Location This is a generic term which means the Children's Home/school/college.
+Cambian Beverley School is a school.
+Individual Means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
+At Cambian Beverley School we have 14 young people attending between the ages of 9 and 18 years.
+Service Head This is the senior person with overall responsibility for the school.
+At Cambian Beverley School this is the Headteacher who is Suzanne Mulligan.
 Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
-Parent, Carer, Guardian means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
-At Southlands School this is Ofsted Social Worker This means the worker allocated to the child/family.
+Parent, Carer, Guardian Means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
+At Cambian Beverley School this is Ofsted.
+Social Worker This means the worker allocated to the child/family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
-Safeguarding Authority Children's Social Care, Safeguarding Partners, Local Safeguarding Adults Board [LSAB] - England, Regional Safeguarding Children's Boards [RSCB] - Wales whichever apply for the type of service and country LADO Local Authority Designated Officer DSL/DSL Deputy Designated Safeguarding Lead/Designated Safeguarding Lead Deputy Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.
+Safeguarding Authority Local Safeguarding Children's Board LADO LADO Local Authority Designated Officer DSL/DSL Deputy DSL/DSL Deputy Designated Safeguarding Lead/Designated Safeguarding Lead Deputy Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.